Shashwat-006/Learning_PyTorch/README.md

   |--- Importing `torch` and checking GPU availability
   |--- Getting familiar with **Tensors**
-  |--- Creating tensors, understanding shapes and datatypes
+  |--- Creating tensors, understanding and manipulating shapes and datatypes

 ---